 Nikon Z50, Nikon 16-50mm f/3.5-6.3 | 1/250 sec, f/10, ISO 100

-The best thing you can do is pick a camera based on how your mind jives with its controls, interface, and customization.
-You’re far more likely to miss a shot completely because your camera isn’t effortless to operate, than you are likely to see a difference in any of the subtle differences in objective measurements.
+The best thing you can do is choose a camera based on how your mind jives with its controls, interface, and customization.
+You’re far more likely to miss a shot completely because your camera is complex or confusing to operate, than you are likely to see a difference in any of the minor comparisons in objective measurements.